Contact for Apply for a Efficiency and Regionalization grant

 Step 10 – Measures of Success: What defines success for this project?
 Describe how the success of the project will be evaluated.
 Include expected measurable improvements in service delivery or efficiency.

 Step 11 – Project Budget: Provide a detailed and realistic project budget estimate.
 Include breakdown of amount requested by activity/task.

 Step 12 – Project Timeline: Provide a timeline for the proposed project.
-Note projects must be completed before or by September 15, 2022.
+Note projects must be completed within 18 months of the award date.

 Step 13 – Submission: Once you have completed the application, please click the submit button.
 You will not be able to save or review your application once you hit submit.
 You will receive notice via email confirming your application.